 How to Troubleshoot a Pool Heater

 Having a pool heater is a great way to enjoy a warm dip in the pool as the summer months dwindle away.
-But what do pool owners do if they run into issues with getting that water to heat up?
+But, if your heater stops working, what should you do?
+The last thing you want is for your pool to be freezing cold!
 In my handy guide, I will go over some of the most common ways of troubleshooting a swimming pool heater so that you can get it up and running again.

 Main Takeaways